dipakvwarade/dipakvwarade/README.md

 - 👋 Hi, I’m @dipakvwarade
 - 👀 I’m interested in anything around Telco Cloud
-- 🌱 I’m currently learning Cloud Native landscape
+- 🌱 I’m currently focusing on Cloud Native landscape
 - 💞️ I’m looking to collaborate on anything related to Teclo Cloud
 - 📫 How to reach me https://dipakwarade.com